timwuthenow/ibamoe-enablement/docs/guided_exercises/03_dmn/intermediate-lab-intro.md

 ---------------

-### Create a DMN and Project in {{ product.sandbox }}
+### Create a DMN Model and Create a Project in {{ product.sandbox }}

 Now that our account is linked, let's go ahead and create a new DMN model and then later produce a project for it that will reside in our GitHub repositories. {{ product.sandbox }} provides an excellent way to both *push* and *pull* from your GitHub repositories.
 Right now, the {{ product.sandbox }} can just pull from public repositories.
-This is something that's being actively developed around, so keep checking back into [{{ product.sandbox }}'s Page](https://sandbox.kie.org).
+This is something that's being actively developed, so keep checking back into [{{ product.sandbox }}'s Page]({{ sandbox.production }}) for more recently released features frequently!

+1. When navigating from {{ product.experimental }}

 ## Create a Decision Project using Business Central (the Old Way)